BercuCristiDaniel/Go1/Gazebo_simulation/README.md

 # 🐾 Go1 Quadruped Simulation & Control

-This repository implements **Model Predictive Control (MPC)** for high-level velocity commands and a **full-body inverse dynamics controller** for low-level torque control of the Unitree Go1 robot in Gazebo simulation.
+This repository implements **Model Predictive Control (MPC)** for high-level velocity commands and a **low-level torque control** of the Unitree Go1 robot in Gazebo simulation.

 ---